Salman Khan’s Hair Transplant Journey

-By Dr. Nav Vikram | NeoGraft Hair Clinic, Chandigarh | April 2026
+By Dr. Nav Vikram | NeoGraft Hair Clinic, Chandigarh | Independent Editorial Analysis

 Few names in Bollywood carry the cultural weight of Salman Khan.
 For nearly four decades, he has remained one of India’s most recognisable and scrutinised public figures — and for the past fifteen years, one aspect of his appearance has generated as much discussion as his films: his hair.
+From the visibly thinning crown documented in photographs from the early 2010s to the remarkably dense hairline he has publicly displayed since approximately 2013–2015, Salman Khan’s hair journey has been the subject of considerable media speculation and clinical curiosity.

 What the Photographic Record Shows